cetinkaya/region_plot/README.md

 ### Effect of `discovery`

-To see the effect of `discovery` parameter, consider the following example where the animation shows the evaluated rectangles for `discovery` values `0.01` and `0.1`:
+To see the effect of `discovery` parameter, consider the following example where the animation shows the evaluated rectangles for `discovery` values `0.01` and `0.1`.
+To obtain the animation we use the following code:

 ~~~python
 import numpy as np